ms1835/RealEstate/README.md

 # Real Estate Management System

 ## Description
-* A DBMS portal for a real estate office.
-* Maintains and process data concerning properties in a city.
-* Keeps track of deals and maintains a strong relationship between agent, buyer and seller.
+* Centralized Property Data: Our platform serves as a centralized repository for property.
+Effortlessly manage and process information concerning properties.
+* Relationship Management: Strengthen relationships among agents, buyers, and sellers.

 ### Tech Stack Used

-* Frontend- `EJS`,`CSS`
-* Backend- `NodeJs`,`ExpressJs`
+* React
-* Database- `MySQL`
+* Tailwind CSS

 ### Steps to run the project
 * Run `npm install` to install dependencies to your system.